0xnightwind/datagram_cli_runner/README.md

 # Datagram CLI Runner

+Register using https://dashboard.datagram.network?ref=881224553 the follow the below steps.

 A simple script to run the Datagram CLI environment quickly without needing to clone or manually set permissions.

 ## 🚀 Quick Start